Distortedlogic/Memehub/README.md

-# Memehub Web Dev Setup
+# Memehub Setup

+Prerequites:

+- npm
+- docker
+- docker-compose

+## Memehub Root Repo

-Clone this Repo
+- Clone this Repo

-cd into root
+- cd into root

-copy .env.example to .env
+- copy .env.example to .env

 Clone Each of the following repos directly into this repo's root: